rehanchoudhari/reminder_me_later_project/README.md

 ## Setup

-1.Clone the repository to your local machine.
+- Clone the repository to your local machine.
-2.Install Python and Django if not already installed.
+- Install Python and Django if not already installed.
-3.Create a virtual environment and activate it.
+- Create a virtual environment and activate it.
-4.Install the required dependencies using pip install -r requirements.txt.
+- Install the required dependencies using pip install -r requirements.txt.
-5.Run the Django development server using python manage.py runserver.
+- Run the Django development server using python manage.py runserver.

 ## Usage

-1.Send a GET request to the /api/get_csrf_token/ endpoint to obtain the CSRF token.
+- Send a GET request to the /api/get_csrf_token/ endpoint to obtain the CSRF token.
-2.Use the obtained CSRF token in the request headers for POST requests to other endpoints like /api/create_reminder/.
+- Use the obtained CSRF token in the request headers for POST requests to other endpoints like /api/create_reminder/.
-3.Send a POST request to the /api/create_reminder/ endpoint with the required data as JSON in the request body.
+- Send a POST request to the /api/create_reminder/ endpoint with the required data as JSON in the request body.
-4.Receive a response indicating the success or failure of the reminder creation.
+- Receive a response indicating the success or failure of the reminder creation.